2008 Pittsburgh Panthers football team: Recruits

 Head coach Dave Wannstedt signed the top recruiting class in the Big East Conference, his third consecutive top-25 recruiting class, to kick off the 2008 football year.
-Although Wannstedt had been recruiting well since the beginning of his tenure at Pitt some of that 2008 recruiting power has been attributed to the Panthers' season finale win over West Virginia.
-The highlights of the class are projected to be WR Jon Baldwin, RB Chris Burns, OT Lucas Nix, LB Shayne Hale, and athlete Cameron Saddler.
+Although Wannstedt had been recruiting well since the beginning of his tenure at Pitt, some of that 2008 recruiting power was attributed to the Panthers' season finale win over West Virginia.
+The highlights of the class were projected to be WR Jon Baldwin, RB Chris Burns, OT Lucas Nix, LB Shayne Hale, and athlete Cameron Saddler.